apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

    (e.g. lucene) or in any remote store (e.g. solr)
 6. `AsyncIndexUpdate` would then update the last indexed checkpoint to current checkpoint and do a commit.

+Such async indexes are _eventually consistent_ with the repository state and lag behind the latest repository state by some time.
+However the index content would be eventually consistent and never end up in wrong state with respect to repository state.

 #### <a name="checkpoint"></a> Checkpoint

 Checkpoint is a mechanism whereby a client of NodeStore can request it to ensure that repository state at that time